mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/statcounter_derived/README.md

 ## Pipeline

 > [!NOTE]
-> The pipeline fails fast: errors in fetching or validation stop processing before any data reaches GCS or BigQuery.
-A count mismatch after load raises an error and leaves the GCS file in place for inspection.
-All errors bubble up to Airflow and mark the task as failed.
+> The pipeline processes each date independently.
+Within a single date, the pipeline fails fast: errors in fetching or validation stop processing before any data reaches GCS or BigQuery, and a count mismatch after load leaves the GCS file in place for inspection.
+Across a multi-date range (backfills), if a date fails, the pipeline logs the traceback and continues with the next date.
+At the end of the run, the pipeline emits a summary listing succeeded and failed dates, then exits with an error if any date failed so Airflow marks the task red.
+Single-date runs (the daily Airflow case) raise on first failure as before.
 See [Errors](#errors) for a full breakdown.

 ### Pipeline Steps